UCLA-VAST/GNN-DSE/README.md

 ### Graph Generation
 The graph generation requires [LLVM](https://clang.llvm.org/get_started.html) and [ProGraML](https://github.com/ChrisCummins/ProGraML).
 If you want to expand on the existing graphs, please consider installing them.

-This project is build on LLVM 13 that can be installed by:
+This project is built on LLVM 13 that can be installed by:

 ```
 wget https://apt.llvm.org/llvm.sh